The Cave (2005 film): Cast

+Production

+In November 2003, Lakeshore Entertainment announced Cave, a horror project set to be directed by The Matrix second unit director Bruce Hunt to be distributed in North America by Screen Gems.

 Reception

-The Cave received mostly negative reviews.
-The review aggregator website Rotten Tomatoes reported that 12% of critics have given the film a positive review based on 111 reviews, with an average rating of 3.5/10.
-The critics consensus reads, "Despite its stylized and impressive sets, this horror-monster movie mish-mash suffers from endless cliches and wildly implausible plotlines."
-On Metacritic, the film has a weighted average score of 30 out of 100 based on 24 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade "C−" on an A+ to F scale.

 The main complaint was the lack of character building and overly familiar cliches, with Neil Smith of BBC Online calling it "a generic duffer that is as exciting as a hole in the ground".
 Robert Koehler made the same observation in Variety, writing, "The Cave feels familiar as it goes through the rote edicts of the scientific crew vs. beastie formula".
-In her review for the New York Times, Laura Kern praised the film’s sets and visual style, but denounced the script, writing "Having worked as second- and third-unit director on the Matrix trilogy and Dark City, Bruce Hunt is no stranger to inspired and stylish productions.
+In her review for The New York Times, Laura Kern praised the film’s sets and visual style, but criticized the script as weak, writing "Having worked as second- and third-unit director on the Matrix trilogy and Dark City, Bruce Hunt is no stranger to inspired and stylish productions.
 But whereas those films managed to inject new life into tired territory, The Cave, his first effort as director, fails to generate anything resembling innovation."
 Judy Chia Hui Hsu wrote in The Seattle Times, "the serenity of the largely aquatic underground world framed by majestic stalagmites and serpentine corridors succeeds in capturing the moviegoer’s attention," but added, "The insipid dialog lacks even a hint of comic relief, so the audience is grateful when the action quickly kicks into gear," and "one of the film’s biggest letdowns is that the vicious beast, seen in the full light of the final scenes, is not such a surprise after all.
 The creature is simply an amalgamation of monsters we’ve seen before".